-When looking at the engine in your car, truck or SUV, it can be easy to overlook the plain little box that sits quietly in the corner: your vehicle's battery.
+When looking at the engine in your car, truck or SUV, it can be easy to overlook the plain little box that sits quietly in the corner: your car's battery.
 Car batteries generally last between three and eight years, so chances are you will need to buy a new one at some point.
-When you're searching for a replacement battery, you'll find few expert reviews.
-We paired that limited professional testing with hundreds of owner comments to find out which brands offer the highest quality and dependability, two essential traits of the best car batteries.